erland/erlandplugins/DynamicPlayList/trunk/README.txt

 2. PREREQUISITES
 ================
-- A slimserver 6.2.* or 6.5 installed and configured
+- A slimserver 6.5 installed and configured
+- For usage with slimserver 6.2 or earlier you will have to use version 1.12.* or earlier

 3. FILES
 ========